Ventto/tabletmod/README.md

 It detects according to accelerometers's calibration datas, if the laptop is in tablet position.
 Consequently, it disables the internal keyboard and trackpad.

+Information:

+* Built for kernel v4.19.40
+* Tested with accelerometers handled by the `kxcjk1013` driver

 # Build

 ## As External Module